jordan-public/fhe-zk-verifier/README.md

 Failure:
 - We lost succinctness (until a better FHE friendly Bilinear Pairing Implementation).

+A side conclusion of this project would at least be:

+$FHE \supseteq SNARK \setminus S = NARK$

 ### Usages of ZVER

 It would be good for: